 Inspired by the Walker Art Center’s Painter Painter exhibition in 2013, and the “epic conversation” they enjoyed afterward, Kolman & Pryor Gallery co-owner, Patrick Pryor, and gallery artist, Betsy Ruth Byers, have co-curated a follow-up exhibition featuring new work by four Minnesota artists, Samuel Bjorgum, Regan Golden, James Holmberg, and Syed Hosain.
 The exhibition, Four Painters, opens September 12 and runs through October 31.
 Visitors can view the show in person at the gallery on Saturdays, 12 – 4 p.m., and by appointment; and virtually on the gallery’s website any time at their convenience.

 Samuel Bjorgum “deals with paint in its entirety,” says Pryor.
 Bjorgum applies thick layers of paint on Dibond that can require weeks to dry, creating wrinkled textures on the dried surface.
-Then, he cuts the Dibond into shapes that accentuate the surfaces, “which is a tangential step outside of what you’d expect.”
+Then, he surprises the viewer by cutting the Dibond into shapes that accentuate the surfaces.

 Regan Golden abstractly references the natural world in her work, in which she blends actual and digital collage and paint.
 “Her work evokes the handmade, the hand-cut, even when she uses digital marks,” explains Byers.
 “She creates an illusion of breaking down and reassembling in her micro and macro examination of flora and fauna.
 Time and layers are evident in her edges as she plays with borderlines between spaces to frame particular viewpoints.”